-Wildlife 2 (SF 50263)

-Exhibit any activity developed from the project manual.
-(Ex.
-Create a display of the life history of an animal.)
+Wildlife 2 (SF 50264) Wildlife Science Level 2 Digital - Required Exhibit any activity developed from the project manual.
 Within the exhibit, explain the importance of and concept behind the exhibit.

-Wildlife 3 (SF 50265)

-Exhibit any activity developed from the project manual.
+Wildlife 3 (SF 50265) Wildlife Science Level 3 Digital - Required Exhibit any activity developed from the project manual.
 Be able to explain the importance of and concept behind the exhibit.

-Fish and Wildlife Innovation Class (SF 50264)
+Fish and Wildlife Innovation Class (SF 50266)